spine-tools/SpineOpt.jl/docs/src/getting_started/installation.md

 !!! warning
     We try to keep up with the latest versions of these programming languages.
 But sometimes we need a little time.

+    On Linux, Python often comes pre-installed.
+However, that Python version is sometimes modified for the operating system.
+These modifications may cause seemingly inexplicable behaviour in Spine Toolbox.
+Therefore, even though it is often fine to use a virtual environment in the system's Python, it may be better to install an additional pure Python version.

 !!! tip
     [Juliaup](https://github.com/JuliaLang/juliaup) is a cross platform julia installer and is the recommended way to install and manage your Julia installation.